luschka1/CSC-vanity-generator/README.md

 Good question indeed.
 The only way to be sure is to check the code;

-My code [is over here](https://github.com/luschka1/CSC-vanity-generator/blob/master/cscwallet.js) and as you can see is invoke the method "api.generateAddress()" - and as you can see on line 1 and 2:
+My code [is over here](https://github.com/luschka1/CSC-vanity-generator/blob/master/cscwallet.js) and as you can see it is invoking the method "api.generateAddress()" - and as you can see on line 1 and 2:

 	const CasinocoinAPI  = require('casinocoin-libjs').CasinocoinAPI
 	const api = new CasinocoinAPI()